Stratton (financial services): History

 Stratton Finance was established by Rob Chaloner in 1998 as a specialist motor finance broker.
 The business initially relied on referrals from a Melbourne based Land Rover dealership, but rapidly began attracting word of mouth referrals and a number of finance consultants were employed to meet the growing demand.

 In 2002, Stratton Finance launched www.strattonfinance.com.au, and in 2009 launched the first Stratton Finance franchise.

 Additionally, in 2012 Stratton Finance invested in its new car buying service, carconnect, utilising a national dealer network to source vehicles for customers at fleet prices.

 In 2014, Stratton Finance became part of the Carsales network when it purchased a 50.1% share in the business.
 In 2015, Stratton Finance acquired All About Finance, which became its marine & leisure division.
 In 2019 Carsales announced its intended divestment of the business, and in 2020, a team led by Founder Rob Chaloner acquired Carsales's shareholding.

-In 2022, a new chapter began with Pepper Money’s majority acquisition of Stratton Finance.
-This partnership marked an exciting evolution in Stratton's journey, combining industry-leading technology with the expertise and passion of people to reshape the future of asset finance.
+In 2022, Pepper Money acquired a majority stake in Stratton Finance, combining the company's asset finance operations with updated technology systems.

 Stratton Finance has been awarded Best Car Loans 2021–2025 (ProductReview) and Best Large-Size Brokerage 2023–2024 & Best Car Loans 2025 (WeMoney) - establishing the business as one of the leading car and asset brokers in Australia.